department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.immunization-notes.md

 #### Mapping Concerns

 - The given mock example aligns with both VIA_v4.0.7_uat.wsdl and mockey-mdws3-service.wsdl.
 The VIA schema has more elements.
 The mapping is only for elements that were in both and for which I had an example.
-Better mapping can be done if specific schema can be identifed, and more rich mock example.
+Better mapping can be done if specific schema can be identified, and more rich mock example.
-- contraindicated -- appears to be a number (e.g. 0).
-No idea what the values might be or what they might mean
-- id - presuming this is a persisted identifier we can cross-reference with
+- `id` - presuming this is a persisted identifier we can cross-reference with
+- Updates must be supported somehow.
+Fixing the status at completed will only work if data never changes.
-- series - this appears to be a controlled vocabulary (e.g. COMPLETE).
+- `series` - this appears to be a controlled vocabulary (e.g. COMPLETE).
 What are the possible values and what do they mean?
-- encounter - should we convert these to instances of FHIR Encounter?
+- `encounter` - should we convert these to instances of FHIR Encounter?
 Didn't do that because it is not clear how to convert the elements properly
+  - do retrain the encounter location in the location.display
-- could have function that converts a defined set of ImmunizationTO.name values to proper codes.
+- could have function that converts a defined set of `ImmunizationTO.name` values to proper codes.
 This might be an advanced feature.
 - presuming our publication is not `primarySource`
   - Concern that this should be left blank, and a Data-absent-reason be used to fill compliance with us-core.
   - Given that the field is not used by UX, it does not matter what the value is
   - should change when US-Core 6+
-- Updates must be supported somehow.
-Fixing the status at completed will only work if data never changes.
+- Not mapped due to lack of clarity on what the value is and if it will ever be populated
+  - `contraindicated` -- appears to be a number (e.g. 0).
+No idea what the values might be or what they might mean
+  - `shortName`
+  - `encounterProvider`
+  - `orderingProvider`

 #### change 2023-07-20

 - defined the specifics of the Contained Observation for the reaction

+##### code inspection

+didn't find - JIRA
+- recorded
+- performer
+- site
+- lotNumber
+- doseNumberString
+- manufacture
+- primarySource
+- recorded
+- should set the .meta.profile to the profile so that automatic validation can be done - JIRA

+did find
+- occurenceDateTime
+- vaccineCode.text (name)
+- vaccineCode.coding (ICD)
+- location
+  - Looks like .location is implemented as a reference, not just display.
+Looks like it is expecting the location given to be a logical id?
+  - Likely should be a contained Location - JIRA
+- note.text
+- identifier (OID+'.4.349', stationNumber + '.' + id) - JIRA
+- status=completed
+- patient
+- reaction.detail
+- occurrenceDateTime

 #### xsl transform